decred/decred-php-api/README.md

 ## Usage examples

-Library have wide functionality, so you could find usage exmaples in `examples` library or looking into PHPUnit tests.
+Library have wide functionality, so you could find usage examples in `examples` library or looking into PHPUnit tests.

 ### Generating seed